VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 You can also check the status of pending CSRs via the command line.

-After starting the Volttron Central Platform agent, use the auth remote subparser to list the current pending certs.
+After starting the Volttron Central Platform agent, use the auth remote sub-command's ``list`` to display the current pending certs.

 .. code-block:: console